-Volunteers are a very important resource to many non-profit organizations, donating their time, energy, and hard work to help an organization meet its mission, goals, and objectives.
+Volunteers are a very important resource to many non-profit organizations, donating their time, energy, and hard work to help an organization to meet its mission, goals, and objectives.
 Here at CAPA, we are beyond fortunate to have a dedicated core of volunteers that help make us possible.
-We would like to shine the spotlight on volunteers Eric and Rachel Johnson, who not only fell in love with CAPA but each other as well!
+For Valentine’s Day, we would like to shine the spotlight on volunteers Eric and Rachel Johnson, who not only fell in love with CAPA but each other as well!

 Can you describe some of the things you do for us?

-Do you have a favorite show or performance you’ve seen while with us?
+Do you guys have a favorite show or performance you’ve seen while with us?

 What would you tell others to encourage them to volunteer with CAPA as well?

 [Eric] You get exposed to so many great performances.

 [Rachel] You’re working with great people at great shows, and you can really make a difference in the patron experience.
 I am so happy to use my time and energy to help people have a good experience at the CAPA theatres.
 And the shows are wonderful.
 I worked The Phantom of the Opera seven times when it was here in 2014.